 Fuck everything else, here is the most unlikeliest album of the whole year for all things taken into consideration.
 I never thought Eyehategod would put something new out.
 This was a blindside especially considering their drummer died last year after a full 12 of not putting a damn thing out and getting wrecked by hurricane Katrina.
 When I said Bower's best input wasn't in Down earlier this is the album I was referring to.
 Eyehategod's new album is fucking killer hardcore sludge straight from the Bayou invoking the feeling of bleeding veins, forcefully.
 This has that debilitating, decrepit vibe of misery you just can't help but experience unless you're laying there at 5 PM on a Monday hungover and begging for the cure in the form of further intoxication.
 The same thing that made albums like Dopesick and Confederacy of Ruined Lives so great.
 Welcome back Eyehategod.
 May you be as offensive and off putting as you were back in the 90s.

-6. Cocaine Pinata by Freddie Gibbs and Madlib
+6. Cocaine Pinata

 920/1000 grams of those pure Colombian snowflakes